 Is clinical mental health counseling the same as clinical psychology?

 Clinical counseling and clinical or counseling psychology are similar but fundamentally different.
-Both counselors and psychologists are state-licensed, serve clients directly, and seek to improve patients' quality of life or mental health.
+Both counselors and psychologists are state-licensed, serve clients directly, and seek to improve patient's quality of life or mental health.
 However, school counseling and school psychology produce different degrees for those who attend, and counseling centers likely don’t employ a professional psychology expert.
 These two roles can overlap but are not the same.
 For example, psychology clinical counseling can be an area of expertise that psychologists provide, but it is not the limit of their duties.

 Does clinical psychology pay well?